Counties of Ireland: Tudor era

-In 1578 the go-ahead was given for turning the districts of the Byrnes and O'Tooles into the county of Wicklow.
-However, with the outbreak of war in Munster and then Ulster, they resumed their independence.
+In 1578, the go-ahead was given for turning the districts of the Byrnes and O'Tooles into the county of Wicklow.
+With the outbreak of war in Munster and then Ulster, they resumed their independence.
 Sydney also sought to split Wexford into two smaller counties, the northern half of which was to be called Ferns, but the matter was dropped as it was considered impossible to properly administer.
-The territory of the O'Farrells of Annaly, however, which was in Westmeath, in 1583 was formed into the county of Longford and transferred to Connaught.
-The Desmond rebellion (1579–83) that was taking place in Munster stopped Sydney's work and by the time it had been defeated Sir John Perrot was now Lord Deputy, being appointed in 1584.
+In 1583, the territory of the O'Farrells of Annaly, which was in Westmeath, was formed into the county of Longford and transferred to Connaught.
+The Desmond rebellion (1579–83) that was taking place in Munster stopped Sydney's work.
+By the time it had been defeated, Sir John Perrot was Lord Deputy, being appointed in 1584.

-Perrot would be most remembered for shiring the only province of Ireland that remained effectively outside of English control, that of Ulster.
-Prior to his tenancy the only proper county in Ulster was Louth, which had been part of the Pale.
+Perrot was most remembered for shiring Ulster, the only province of Ireland that remained effectively outside of English control Prior to his tenancy the only proper county in Ulster was Louth, which had been part of the Pale.
 There were two other long recognised entities north of Louth—Antrim and Down—that had at one time been "counties" of the Earldom of Ulster and were regarded as apart from the unreformed parts of the province.
 The date Antrim and Down became constituted is unknown.

-Perrot was recalled in 1588 and the shiring of Ulster would for two decades basically exist on paper as the territory affected remained firmly outside of English control until the defeat of Hugh O'Neill, Earl of Tyrone in the Nine Years' War.
+In 1588, Perrot was recalled and for two decades the shiring of Ulster basically existed on paper, as the territory affected remained firmly outside of English control until the defeat of Hugh O'Neill, Earl of Tyrone in the Nine Years' War.
 These counties were: Armagh, Cavan, Coleraine, Donegal, Fermanagh, Monaghan, and Tyrone.
-Cavan was formed from the territory of the O'Reilly's of East Breifne in 1584 and had been transferred from Connaught to Ulster.
-After O'Neill and his allies fled Ireland in 1607 in the Flight of the Earls, their lands became escheated to the Crown and the county divisions designed by Perrot were used as the basis for the grants of the subsequent Plantation of Ulster effected by King James I, which officially started in 1609.
+Cavan was formed from the territory of the O'Reilly's of East Breifne and had been transferred from Connaught to Ulster.
+After O'Neill and his allies fled Ireland in 1607 in the Flight of the Earls, their lands became escheated to the Crown.
+The county divisions designed by Perrot were used as the basis for the grants of the 1609 Plantation of Ulster effected by King James I..

-Around 1600 near the end of Elizabeth's reign, Clare was made an entirely distinct presidency of its own under the Earls of Thomond and would not return to being part of Munster until after the Restoration in 1660.
+Around 1600, near the end of Elizabeth's reign, Clare was made an entirely distinct presidency of its own under the Earls of Thomond.
+It returned to being part of Munster after the Restoration in 1660.

-It was not until the subjugation of the Byrnes and O'Tooles by Lord Deputy Sir Arthur Chichester that in 1606 Wicklow was finally shired.
+In 1606, Wicklow was shired after the subjugation of the Byrnes and O'Tooles by Lord Deputy Sir Arthur Chichester.
 This county was one of the last to be created, yet was the closest to the centre of English power in Ireland.

-County Londonderry was incorporated in 1613 by the merger of County Coleraine with the barony of Loughinsholin (in County Tyrone), the North West Liberties of Londonderry (in County Donegal), and the North East Liberties of Coleraine (in County Antrim).
+In 1613, County Londonderry was incorporated by the merger of County Coleraine with the barony of Loughinsholin (in County Tyrone), the North West Liberties of Londonderry (in County Donegal), and the North East Liberties of Coleraine (in County Antrim).